The Power of Rest: Why Highly Sensitive People Need More Downtime

 Without adequate rest, the cumulative effect of these stressors can lead to chronic fatigue and other health issues.

-Signs That You Need More Rest
+Signs That You Need More Rest as a Highly Sensitive Person

 As an HSP, it’s important to be attuned to your body’s signals that indicate a need for rest.